-Canon 2000D versus Canon 60D
+Canon 2000D vs 60D

-The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in February 2018 and August 2010.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in February 2018 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 2000D has a resolution of 24 megapixel, whereas the 60D provides 17.9 MP.
+The 2000D has a resolution of 24 megapixels, whereas the 60D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (18 percent) than the Canon 2000D.
 Moreover, the 60D is substantially heavier (59 percent) than the 2000D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.